Richard Alway

-In 1986 he was appointed by Order in Council as Acting Director of the National Gallery of Canada on leave from the University of Toronto.
+In 1986 he was appointed by Order in Council as acting director of the National Gallery of Canada on leave from the University of Toronto.
 He remained in this position during the construction phase of the new gallery building in Ottawa.
-While at the National Gallery he was also appointed Chairman and C.E.O. of the Ontario Heritage Foundation, the province's lead agency for architectural, archaeological, and natural heritage, a post he held for the maximum allowable two three-year terms.
+While at the National Gallery he was also appointed chairman and C.E.O. of the Ontario Heritage Foundation, the province's lead agency for architectural, archaeological, and natural heritage, a post he held for the maximum allowable two three-year terms.

-He is the chair of the Historic Sites and Monuments Board of Canada, a position in which he has served since 1996.
+He was a member and the chair of the Historic Sites and Monuments Board of Canada until late 2023, a position in which he has served since 1996.

 In the past, he has served on a number of national cultural boards and advisory committees.
 A member of the Board of Trustees of the National Museums of Canada from 1979 to 1986, he was Chairman of the National Gallery of Canada, of the National Programmes Committee of the National Museums, and at one point Acting Chairman of the National Museum of Natural Sciences, as well as a member of the Board of the National Postal Museum and the Canadian Opera Company.

 In 1989, he was made a Member of the Order of Canada and was promoted to Officer in 1998.
 He was awarded the Order of Ontario in 2001.
 He was appointed Knight of Magistral Grace of the Sovereign Military Order of Malta, Knight of the Order of the Holy Sepulchre, and Knight Grand Cross with Star of the Order of St. Gregory the Great by Pope John Paul II, the highest Church recognition for a layman.
 He is the first person from Toronto to receive this order.
 He holds an honorary Doctor of Laws degree from the University of Toronto and is an honorary fellow of Trinity College, Toronto.